prioritizr/wdpar/README.md

 devtools::install_github("jeffreyhanson/wdpar")
 ```

-Note that this package requires the [developmental version of the *sf R* package](https://github.com/r-spatial/sf).
-If you have trouble installing this package, check out its [installation instructions](https://github.com/r-spatial/sf#installling).
+Note that this package requires the developmental version of the [*lwgeom R* package](https://github.com/r-spatial/lwgeom).
+If you have trouble installing this package, check out its [installation instructions](https://github.com/r-spatial/lwgeom).

 ### Example usage